jameshughes89/cs102/src/site/topics/intro/introduction.rst

     :width: 500 px
     :align: center

-    An example of an element being added to an ordered bag such that the order is preserved.
+    An element being added to an ordered bag such that the order is preserved.

 Nonlinear Data Structures